dtcalabro/libDCWeather/README.md

 - [X] Set the weather auto update interval (default is 5 minutes)
 - [X] Set the distance threshold to consider the location as changed (default is 1 mile)
 - [X] Choose whether to support severe weather alerts, which applies to both condition strings and images (default is NO)
+- [X] Set the temperature unit (default is the user's prefered unit)
 - [ ] Multilingual support

 ## I am a user, where can I get this?